hisune/Echarts-PHP/README.md

 Echarts-PHP
 =============

 Echarts-PHP is a PHP library that works as a wrapper for the **Echarts js** library (https://github.com/ecomfe/echarts).
+Support echarts version from 2.2.x to 3.0.x.

 Setup
 -----